Guanahacabibes camp: History

 Che Guevara (left most in crowd), observing a workplace in East Germany during his diplomatic tour.

 Throughout 1960, Che Guevara traveled the world on a diplomatic mission for Cuba.
-Upon visiting China, Guevara was impressed with the work brigades used to mobilized civilians for mass work projects.
+Upon visiting China, Guevara was impressed with the work brigades used to mobilize civilians for mass work projects.
 After returning to Cuba, Guevara was named head of the Ministry of Industries.
 In this position, Guevara ordered the construction of the Guanahacabibes camp.

 The camp was intended to be an extra-legal facility, officially titled the "Uvero Quemado Rehabilitation Center".
 It was intended to be a facility for Che's employees in his ministry.
 If an employee made some sort of infraction, they could decide to work at Guanahacabibes in return for employment amnesty.
 If the employee did not want to go to Guanahacabibes, they'd be fired for their infraction.

 Soon after the construction of the camp, the facility became the pinnacle of rumor in Cuba.
 In 1962, during a correspondence between Guevara and a workplace manager, regarding punishments for workers, Guevara stated:

 Guanahacabibes is not a feudal penalty.
 People are not sent to Guanahacabibes who should be in jail.
 People are sent to Guanahacabibes who have committed a more or less serious breach of revolutionary ethics and have been dismissed from their jobs.
 They work hard there, but its not brutal.

 In 1963, a former inmate at the camp told the Inter-American Commission on Human Rights, that any Cuban who was denounced by a law enforcement official, for whatever reason, could be sentenced to Guanahacabibes.
 In 1964, the official magazine for the Federation of Cuban Women, claimed local "chulos" were sent to Guanahacibes.
 These accounts have led historian Rachel Hyson, to posit that there were perhaps multiple labor camps that were commonly called "Guanahacabibes".